Fotolia/vizir/README.md

 It is written in Ruby, using the Ruby on Rails framework.

 It is designed in a modular way, to be easily extended by writing providers for multiple data sources.

+collect is the only provider currently implemented, but more to come.

+It's still under development.

 Features
 --------